 Here is the list of official rules, as listed by The Global Aussie, for those nominated for the Liebster Award in 2018:

-- Thank the person who nominated you, and put a link to their blog on your blog.
+- Thank the person who got you nominated for the Liebster Award, and put a link to their blog on your blog.

 - Write a small post about what makes you passionate about blogging.